brice1382/ThingsToRememberRepo/README.md

-# hapijsatt
+# ThingsToRemember
-attempting to write server-side code
+This is where I store interesting snippets of code I want to remember for the future.